wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

     http://localhost:8080/auth/realms/myrealm/protocol/openid-connect/token
 ```

 The `subject_token` parameter must be an access token for the target realm.
 The `requested_token_type` parameter must be `urn:ietf:params:oauth:token-type:access_token` or left blank.
 No other requested token type is supported at this time.
-Hereâ€™s an example successful JSON response you get back from this call.
+Here¡¯s an example successful JSON response you get back from this call.

 ```
 {